Jillian Aversa: Video Games Live concert tour

 Aversa joined the Video Games Live concert tour as a solo vocalist in 2013.
 She also appeared as a soloist and arranger on the tour's Level 3 and Level 4 studio albums.

 Personal life

-Aversa is married to composer and software developer Andrew Aversa, also known as Zircon.
+Aversa is married to composer and software developer Andrew "zircon" Aversa.
 They reside in Maryland, and had a daughter in 2018 and a son in 2021.